lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ![](./Images/air_quality/widget_settings.PNG)

 **Extra step**: If we want to take it to the next level, we can also download the IoT Remote app into our phones so we can monitor data without the need of a pc.
 The only thing needed is connection to a Wi-Fi network and to log in to the Arduino app with our Arduino account.
+Here's the dashboard view from the mobile app:

 ![](./Images/air_quality/movil.PNG)